 What documents do I need to file my taxes?

 The documents you need to complete your tax form depends on where you work, if you own a home and various other factors.
 Here are a few of the documents you may need as you start to file your taxes this year:

 This is the most common form, and it shows the income you received from your place of employment.

 This type of form supplies information about additional income.
 There are specific 1099 forms for cancelled debt, foreclosed homes, dividends, rental income and many other types of miscellaneous income not covered by W-2s.
 The most common of these forms is probably the 1099-MISC – it covers self-employed income and is the form most commonly used by freelancers and gig-economy workers.
-The threshold for needing to fill out a 1099-MISC is $600.

 If you own your own business, you fill out a Schedule C to report your profits or losses from the preceding year.

 This form has information about expenses you might be eligible to deduct.
 The standard Form 1098 is for mortgage interest.
 A form 1098-E covers student loan interest, and a 1098-T applies to tuition costs.
 If you’re a student, you may get these forms and be eligible for various deductions.

 This form allows you to deduct for your child care expenses and depends on your income.
 You need to provide information about the care provider.

 Taxes are always due April 15, unless that day falls on a weekend or holiday.
 In that case, they’re due the following Monday.
 If you haven’t finished your tax returns in time, you can fill out a form and request an extension from the IRS.
 You don’t need to provide any justification – the IRS will grant the extension regardless of why you need it.
 When you file an extension, you have an additional six months to complete a return.
 If you are out of the country on tax day, you can file for a two-month extension.